artsy/eigen/HACKS.md

 #### Explanation/Context

 With updated react native version (66) this library causes an error calling the now non-existent getNode() function, it is fixed on the main branch in the library but has not yet been released on npm.

+## [Android ContentOffset Bug]: Using marginTop: -headerHeight to initially hide HeaderComponent in MyCollectionArtworksList.tsx and InfiniteScrollArtworkGrid.tsx

+#### When we can remove this:

+When we upgrade to a react native version that contentOffset works for android

+#### Explanation/Context

+contentOffset for vertical scrollviews appear to be broken on v0.66.4 (current version).
+We need the contentOffset to initially hide the HeaderComponent.
+The workaround currently is to use contentContainerStyle and set the marginTop to -HeightOfHeaderComponent and then remove this when a user scrolls to the top.
+Caveat/Introduced bug: User has to scroll to an offset of any number > 0 to revert the marginTop to 0.